gvsam7/gvsam7.github.io/_pages/about.md

 During my research internship at Satellite Applications Catapult (supervised by [Dr Cristian Rossi](https://ieeexplore.ieee.org/author/37590354100)), I applied physics-aware AI and remote sensing data to detect and classify cement plants in China by leveraging physical properties such as ambient temperature and soil moisture. <!-- This project contributes to the [SDG 9: Industry, Innovation and Infrastructure](https://sdgs.un.org/goals/goal9). -->

-Prior my PhD, I worked as a Control and Automation Design Engineer in the oil and gas industry, gaining experience across the full software and hardware development lifecycle — including systems sensing and control, communication protocols, functional safety, and project planning.
+Prior to my PhD, I worked as a Control and Automation Design Engineer in the oil and gas industry, gaining experience across the full software and hardware development lifecycle — including systems sensing and control, communication protocols, functional safety, and project planning.

 I am always open to new collaborations — feel free to get in touch if you would like to chat!